 Maria Katzman’s Cabin paintings chronicle a six-year residency at the Woodstock Byrdcliffe Artists colony, and reflect the artist’s careful observation of nature, framed by the cabin’s simple architecture.
 Her cabin paintings often derive from simplified geometric shapes that shift constantly across the permeable borders between abstraction and naturalism.
 She uses the quiet geometry of the cabins as a lyrical counterpoint to the dense forest, a blanket of snow or the seasons’ changing light.
 Maria strives for a painterly brevity born of the discipline of attending to what is immediate.

 Maria Katzman, born and raised in Wilmette, IL, received her BFA from The Kansas City Art Institute in 1984, and her MFA from Yale University in 1988.
 She was awarded a fellowship to the Skowhegan School of Painting and Sculpture between her undergraduate and graduate school years.
 Several years after moving to New York City, Maria established a studio in Woodstock, New York and was an artist in residence during the summers, at the Byrdcliffe Artist’s Colony, from 2006- 2011.
 In the summer of 2012, she traveled to Turkey to paint at the “Babayan Culture House,” an Artist in Residence Program in Cappadocia.

 Maria lives and works in New York City where she has taught art to children and adults for over twenty years.
-Most recently she taught art and design to middle school students at the American Community School of Athens in Halandri, Athens Greece.
+Most recently, for the 2017-2018 school year, Maria taught art and design to middle school students at the American Community School of Athens in Halandri, Athens Greece.